USEPA/e-manifest/README.md

 The e-Manifest team has uploaded an **[Updated FAQ](https://www.epa.gov/e-manifest/frequent-questions-about-e-manifest)**.

 ## What is going on
-The next PreProduction/Test release is March, 3 2020, the following information will be available for testing:
+The next Production release is March, 20 2020, the following information is available for testing in our preproduction environment:

     -Future proofing the transporter look ups
     -Functionality for generators who operate in other states (Cruise ships, Trust Territories sites, and Navajo Nations sites)